jomala/bevy_screen_diags/README.md

 The `basic` example just shows the FPS count on a grey background, but you can click your mouse on the window to add or remove the display.

+The `customized` example uses the `ScreenDiagsText` marker component to tweak the font and position of the FPS display.

 Contributions to the crate are welcome.